AEN banner

 What are the differences between the towers?

-The Dreams Tower (formerly the Sierra Tower) is closest to Downtown Disney and the theme parks.
-Most of the rooms are considered "view" rooms, with a view of either the pool area or Downtown Disney and the parks.
+As part of the 2010-2011 renovation the towers have been re-named, though at this point in time that process is not complete, and the towers are still known by their original names.
+The Dreams Tower (soon to be the Adventure Tower) is closest to Downtown Disney and the theme parks.
+Most of the rooms are considered “view” rooms, with a view of either the pool area or Downtown Disney and the parks.
 All of the 79 concierge rooms are located in the Dreams Tower, as are the Mickey Penthouse and the Pirates of the Caribbean Suite.

-The Magic Tower (formerly the Marina Tower) is the "main" tower, with the lobby and gift shops located on its first floor.
+The Magic Tower (soon to be the Fantasy Tower) is the “main” tower, with the lobby and gift shops located on its first floor.
 Standard view rooms look over the hotel entrance towards the convention center and parking lot, while view rooms look over the Never Land Pool area.

-The Wonder Tower (formerly the Bonita Tower) is the furthest away from the Never Land Pool and the parks.
-Standard view rooms overlook the parking lot, while view rooms overlook the waterfall/grotto area.
+The Wonder Tower (soon to be the Frontier Tower) is the furthest away from the Never Land Pool and the parks.
+Standard view rooms overlook the parking lot, while view rooms overlook the D-Ticket pool area.

 Are there any Smoking rooms?